 Avoid Skipping Heat

 It’s hard on moms if you rest them and intermittently breed them.
 Typically, the first litter after the “rest” or “skip” is difficult for her, and there will also be fewer weaned puppies than average.
-If we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal six to seven month interval.
+When it comes to how often do dogs go into heat, if we do a good job feeding and whelping females, giving them everything to help them do their job, they can cycle again without issue at their normal six to seven month interval.